 Sources of information on self-reported health

-Census: question on self reported general health and long term limiting illness.
+Census: question on self-reported general health and long term limiting illness.

 Health Survey for England

 Carried out annually since 1991, The Health Survey for England is a series of annual national surveys about the health and related behaviours of people in England involving about 16,000 adults.
-It comprises a questionnaire with taking
+It comprises a questionnaire with taking some physical measurements and blood samples.
+Questions on specific diseases are also asked at certain intervals such as cardio-vascular disease and accidents.
+However, currently its sample size is not large enough to provide local authority level data (individual local authorities sometimes conduct their own surveys using identical questions in order to better understand the local situation).

-2.4 Primary care interactions
+2.3 Primary care data

-on health of population, but it has been historically very difficult to access.
+In the UK, 90% of reported ill health is captured at GP practice level and so primary care data are potentially very important, especially when the iceberg effect is considered (see figure 1).
+There is potential to offer a huge amount of information on health of population, but it has been historically very difficult to access.
 Most GP Practices are now computerised, and in some areas may allow access to the data to public health staff directly.
-Changes in the NHS have resulted in
+Changes in the NHS have resulted in improved primary care data collection.

 Data are collected on a number of clinical domains, which vary over time.
 They currently include: